olifolkerd/convertor/README.md

 Convertor
 ================================

-An easy to use PHP unit conversion library
+An easy to use PHP unit conversion library.

-Converter allows you to convert any unit to any other compatible unit type
+Converter allows you to convert any unit to any other compatible unit type.

 It has no external dependencies, simply include the library in your project and you're away!